The Little Green Library now has a collection of e-books. Convenient, great for travel and completely fine-free.

 Go to the app store on your device and search for "bluefire reader".
 Download and install the app on your device.
 Once installed, open the Bluefire Reader app.
 If it does not ask you to Authorize your device, click on the "info" button on the bottom right then click "Authorize".
 Enter your Adobe ID and password in the form to authrorize your device.

 View the printable handouts to get started downloading eBooks.
-You can find more detailed help information by visiting the Mabiblionumerique website.
+You can find more detailed help information by visiting the Cantookstation website.

 Our Digital Collection